PeeyushKumar/idea/README.md

 # Idea

-A place to keep your ideas and memoreis.
+A place to keep your ideas, notes and memories.

 ## See the project live [Here](https://peeyushkumar.github.io/idea/).